-The term "to command" means to order someone to do something.
-A "command" or "commandment" is what the person was ordered to do.
+The term "command" means to order someone to do something.
+The term "commandment" refers to the thing that a person is commanded to do.

-- Although these terms have basically the same meaning, "commandment" often refers to certain commands of God which are more formal and permanent, such as the "Ten Commandments." - A command can be positive ("Honor your parents") or negative ("Do not steal"). - To "take command" means to "take control" or "take charge" of something or someone.
+- The term "commandment" sometimes refers to certain commands of God which are more formal and permanent, such as the "Ten Commandments." - A command can be positive ("Honor your parents") or negative ("Do not steal"). - To "take command" means to "take control" or "take charge" of something or someone.